 Hang Seng is aware that the discontinuation of LIBOR or other IBORs may impact both its new and existing products and services and that the impact on all parties, including clients, will need to be carefully considered.

 Hang Seng is conducting due diligence to review and confirm how LIBOR and other IBORs are used in Hang Seng products or services.
-Hang Seng is monitoring this situation and, where required, will provide clients with further information.
+Hang Seng is monitoring this situation and, where appropriate, will provide clients with further information.

 While Hang Seng’s internal planning and due diligence on these changes has already started, as noted above, it is not yet possible to accurately determine the precise impact on all parties, including clients, until a replacement for the existing benchmark rates (including the preferred risk-free rate and any necessary adjustments) have been confirmed at industry level and until more information is known on the timing of the changes.